 Some of the base benefits of an ERP system include:

 The impact of operating in a highly regulated industry is something your medical device manufacturing business must deal with every day, in many different ways.
-The Food and Drug Administration (FDA) of course not only governs food and pharmaceutical, but has specific standards for device manufacturers as well.
+The FDA of course not only governs food and pharmaceutical, but has specific standards for device manufacturers as well.
 ISO 13485 is a certification that was specifically developed for medical device manufacturers which contains specific requirements for manufacturing, installation and servicing.
 ISO 13485 calls for:

 Ultimately, compliance is a matter of quality control management and reporting against a set of standards.
 It can include planning, inspections, document tracking, product specifications, deviation tracking, parts approval tracking and testing.

 Traceability is a big factor as well.
 Inventory management consists of track each SKU but also tracking of serial numbers and lot tracking.
 This allows you to identify where and when each item was manufactured.

 For many medical device manufacturers, the life of a product starts in the research and development stage.
 You can spend many hours designing and engineering the products, testing and doing market research.
 Tracking of those costs is very important.
 Software will not only help you track the costs but also help you identify where improvements can be made in the R&D process to ensure you have the most effective processes in place.

 Managing the work done on the manufacturing floor is a big job.
 Important modules for managing that work include:

 Purchasing control.
 Keep tabs on your suppliers, quality of parts supplied by vendors, and prices from vendors.
 Order as needed or set up automatic reorder points.
 Integrating with order entry allows you to order parts and materials based on incoming orders, thus reducing the amount of inventory you store in your warehouse.